First Crusade: Original sources

 A 19th-century perspective of these works can be found in Heinrich von Sybel's History and Literature of the Crusades.
 Von Sybel also discusses some of the more important letters and correspondence from the First Crusade that provide some historical insight.
 See also the works Die Kreuzzugsbriefe aus den Jahren, 1088–1100, by Heinrich Hagenmeyer and Letters of the Crusaders, by Dana Carleton Munro.
 Hagenmeyer also prepared the Chronologie de la première croisade 1094–1100, a day-by-day account of the First Crusade, cross-referenced to original sources, with commentary.

 Later works through the 18th century

 The popularity of these works shaped how crusading was viewed in the medieval mind.
 Numerous poems and songs sprung from the First Crusade, including Gilo of Toucy's Historia de via Hierosolymitana.
 The well-known chanson de geste, Chanson d'Antioche, describes the First Crusade from the original preaching through the taking of Antioch in 1098 and into 1099.
-Based on Robert's work, Chanson d'Antioche was a valuable resource in helping catalog participants in the early Crusades and shaped how crusading was viewed in the medieval mind.
+Based on Robert's work, Chanson d'Antioche was a valuable resource in helping catalogue participants in the early Crusades and shaped how crusading was viewed in the medieval mind.
 A later poem was Torquato Tasso's 16th century Gerusalemme liberata, was based on Accolti's work and popular for nearly two centuries.
 Tasso's work was converted into the biography Godfrey of Bulloigne, or, The recoverie of Jerusalem, by Edward Fairfax.